Ghini/ghini.desktop/doc/installing.rst

    `Direct link to download Python`_

-   Bauble has been developed and tested using Python 2.x.
+   Ghini has been developed and tested using Python 2.x.
 It will definitely **not** run on Python 3.x.
-If you are interested in helping port to Python 3.x, please contact the Bauble maintainers.
+If you are interested in helping port to Python 3.x, please contact the Ghini maintainers.

    when installing Python, do put Python in the PATH: